 Disorders – abnormal state of physicality or mentality that prevents positive functionality.

-Dual-Diagnosis – (also known as co-occuring) affliction of two separate, yet ongoing mental and substance abuse illnesses which require two individual treatment plans.
+Dual-Diagnosis – (also known as co-occurring) affliction of two separate, yet ongoing mental and substance abuse illnesses which require two individual treatment plans.

 Eating Disorder – obsessive diet and nutritional habits that negatively impact ones health.

-Entitlement Issues – a relationship strain caused from the desire for specific things or oucomes, where the entitled party won’t willingly accept otherwise.
+Entitlement Issues – a relationship strain caused by the desire for specific things or outcomes, where the entitled party won’t willingly accept otherwise.

 Family of Origin Issues – a set of learned traits and comping mechanisms derived from parental tendencies, sometimes leading to neglect in current relationships.